Bibiruu/BOOKING_SYSTEM_FRONTEND/README.md

 Configuring the project to your local machine:

--Download mySQL workbench. -Create a .env file and add a environmental variable called DATABASE_URL and TOKEN_KEY. -Connect your mySQL connection string with the environmental variable like this: -DATABASE_URL = (your connection string) and -TOKEN_KEY = Some type of password

 -Open your terminal and make sure you are in the backend folder.
 Then run these commands in the terminal in the exact order:

 ### `npm install`